Comparing Type Systems for Deadlock Freedom: Abstract

 \section{Abstract}

-Message-passing software systems exhibit non-trivial forms of concurrency and distribution; they are expected to respect intended protocols among interacting services, but also to never ``get stuck''.
-This intuitive requirement has been expressed by \emph{liveness} properties such as progress or (dead)lock freedom; various type systems ensure these properties for concurrent processes.
+Message-passing software systems exhibit non-trivial forms of concurrency and distribution; they are expected to follow intended protocols among communicating services, but also to never ``get stuck''.
+This intuitive requirement has been expressed by {liveness} properties such as progress or (dead)lock freedom and various type systems ensure these properties for concurrent processes.
 Unfortunately, very little is known about the precise relationship between these type systems and the classes of typed processes they induce.

-This paper puts forward the first comparative study of different type systems for message-passing concurrent processes that enforce deadlock-freedom.
+This paper puts forward the first comparative study of different type systems for message-passing processes that guarantee deadlock freedom.
 We compare two classes of deadlock-free typed processes, here denoted \lcp and \fullKoba.
-The class \lcp stands out for its canonicity: it results naturally from Curry-Howard interpretations of linear logic propositions as \emph{session types}.
+The class \lcp stands out for its canonicity: it results from Curry-Howard interpretations of classical linear logic propositions as {session types}.
 The class \fullKoba, obtained by encoding session types into Kobayashi's {linear types with usages}, includes processes not typable in other type systems.

-We show that \lcp is strictly included in \fullKoba.
-We also identify the precise condition under which \lcp and \fullKoba coincide.
-One key observation is that the \emph{degree of sharing} between parallel processes determines a new expressiveness hierarchy for typed concurrent processes.
-Furthermore, we provide two type-preserving procedures for rewriting processes in \fullKoba into processes in \lcp.
-Our two procedures suggest that, while effective, the degree of sharing is a rather subtle criterion for distinguishing typed concurrent processes.
+We show that \lcp is strictly included in \fullKoba, and identify the precise conditions under which they coincide.
+We also provide two type-preserving translations of processes in \fullKoba into processes in \lcp.